What Is My RV Worth?

-The best way to find out how much a recreational vehicle is worth is to try to determine it's Fair Market Value.
-However, doing this easier said than done!
+The best way to find out how much a recreational vehicle is worth is to try to determine its Fair Market Value.
+However, doing this is easier said than done!

-What this means that a rational person who wants to buy something, but does not have to do so, and a rational seller who wants to but does not need to sell it should be able to come up with a price that is fair and reasonable for both parties based on specific circumstances.
+What this means is that a rational person who wants to buy something but does not have to do so and a rational seller who wants to sell but does not need to sell should be able to come up with a price that is fair and reasonable for both parties based on specific circumstances.

-It differs from intrinsic value, which is the worth an individual may place on a product based on their own situation, attitudes and interests.
+Fair Market Value differs from intrinsic value, which is the worth an individual may place on a product based on their own situation, attitudes, and interests.

 These differences between fair market value and intrinsic value matter greatly when it comes to buying and selling RVs because a good number of people have absolutely no idea how much a coach is really worth!

 For this reason, price is rarely a mirror of value, although most people assume it is.
 As a result, either the buyer or the seller loses money when a travel unit is sold.

 Why Knowing RV Value and Using It Properly Matters

 Knowing how much an RV is worth is what allows people to buy and sell coaches in a way that allows both buyer and seller to be treated fairly.